Mvellimana/ME396P-Final-Project/README.md

 #### 1. Install the Lily music engraving environment
   * Lily Pond is a sheet music compiler and is needed to visually display music in our program.
 Follow the instructions on the [Lily Pond website](https://lilypond.org/download.html).
    * IMPORTANT: If you are using a Mac or PC, be sure to follow the instructions under "Running on the command-line".
 This is on the webpage after you select your operating system when downloading.
-#### 2. Install the necesary external python packages, more information on their respective documenation websites (listed on our references)
+#### 2. Install the necesary external python packages, more information on their respective documenation websites (listed on Dependencies & Packages)
   * Package for communicating with the Lilypond application
     > pip install mingus
   * Tool and library for manipulating LilyPond files
     > pip install python-ly
+  * Package for pdf manipulation
+    > pip install pdf2image
-  * Package for creating MIDI format files
+  * Package for audio manipulation
-    > pip install MIDIUtil
+    > pip install librosa

+   For a complete list of all dependancies please check our reference section.

 ## How it Works
 ### Signal Processing: Note Recognition and Music Transcription from an Audio File